Ferdinando Gorges: Death and succession

 Sir Ferdinando Gorges died on 24 May 1647, at his wife's home in Long Ashton (then known as Ashton-Phillips), and is buried in the Smyth crypt, All Saint's Church, Long Ashton, without markings due to the circumstances of the time.
 His eldest son, John, inherited his Province of Maine, of which Robert, his younger son, had been for such a short time Governor.
-In May 1677 his grandson Ferdinando Gorges finally sold all his rights to Maine for £1,250, to the state of Massachusetts.

-The epilogue to Sir Ferdinando Gorges' story is very brief.
-Although his grandson eventually accepted a paltry sum after many years of trying to secure the good name of his grandfather, he proceeded to acquire some validity of his grandfather's claims by the Puritans.
-This sale finally extinguished the interests of the Gorges family in those American lands which Sir Ferdinando had labored to develop as a proprietary province owing to a close relationship to the English Crown.
-New England was left to follow a very different destiny from that to which Sir Ferdinando had devoted so much of his life.
+In May 1677, his grandson Ferdinando Gorges sold all his rights to Maine to the state of Massachusetts for £1,250.
+This sale finally extinguished the interests of the Gorges family in the New World and ended Gorges' ambition of creating an independent proprietary colony in Maine.
 It was not until 1820 that Maine achieved separate statehood.